 Create anchors for your day

-One of the best things I did in creating a daily routine for was establish “anchors” for the day.
+One of the best daily planning things I did was establish daily routines.
+These flexible routines became “anchors” for my day.
 Anchors are the habits I do regularly to help my home and life run on auto-pilot, even when things are crazy.

 How to create anchors for your day:

 - Determine what routines and habits are essential for you to thrive in home and family.
 Keep in mind this is NOT your to-do list or a list of the projects you want to get done.
-These are the homemaking routines you need to combat chaos and stay on top of your life.
+These are the homemaking routines and other essential habits you need to combat chaos and stay on top of your life.

 (A few of my anchors include a simple laundry routine, how I plan my meals, when I clean my home, and how I keep the clutter at bay.)